International Conference on Ethnic and Religious Conflict Resolution and Peacebuilding

 3) Video-record your presentation.

 4) Send your video recording to us.
-You can upload it to Google Drive or WeTransfer and share it to this email: email@example.com
+You can upload it to your ICERMediation profile page video album and share it with us.
+Alternatively, you can upload your video recording to Google Drive or WeTransfer and share it to this email: email@example.com

 6) Once we receive your video recording, we will send you a Zoom or Google Meet link with which to join the conference on the day and time of your conference presentation.
 We will play your video recording when it is time for you to present.
 During the Q&A, you will be able to answer questions from the audience via Zoom or Google Meet.

-It is your responsibility to book your hotel room or make alternative arrangements to find accommodation while you are in New York for the conference.
-ICERM does not and will not provide accommodation for conference participants.
-However, we have partnered with a few hotels in the area to assist conference participants.
+It is your responsibility to book your hotel room or make alternative arrangements to find accommodation while you are in New York for this conflict resolution conference.
+ICERMediation does not and will not provide accommodation for conference participants.
+However, we can recommend a few hotels in the area to assist conference participants.

-Depending on your departing airport and airline, there are four airports to arrive at: JFK, LaGuardia, Newark Airport and Westchester Airport.
-While Westchester Airport and LaGuardia are near, international participants usually arrive the United States through JFK.
-Newark Airport is in New Jersey and far.
+Depending on your departing airport and airline, there are four airports to arrive at: Westchester County Airport, JFK, LaGuardia, Newark Airport.
+While LaGuardia is near, international participants usually arrive the United States through JFK.
+Newark Airport is in New Jersey.
+Conference participants from other US states can fly in through Westchester County Airport which is located at about 4 miles (7 minutes drive) from the conference location at 75 S Broadway, White Plains, NY 10601.

 Ground Transportation: Airport Shuttle including GO Airport Shuttle & more.